BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 Continue your "Introduction to FROST" by learning some of the specifics of how FROST works in ["§1.2: The FROST Signature Process"](01_2_FROST_Signature_Process.md).

+Or, if you don't need those specifics, consider reading about the underlying Schnorr signature system in [§1.3: FROST vs MuSig2](01_3_FROST_vs_MuSig.md).

 Or, if you've seen enough about the nuts and bolts, jump straight to [Chapter Two: Signing with FROST](02_0_Signing_with_FROST.md) for the